bgylemo/bgylemo.github.io/_posts/2022-12-19-my_first_post.md

 In January-March I will go to London to visit James Turners lab at the Francis Crick Institute.
 This is _very_ exciting.

 #### Continuing this thing
-I see this as a way of practicing how to express my strengths, as well as a way of learning how to make quick and easy websites.
+I see this as a way of practicing how to express my strengths, as well as a way of learning how to make quick and easy websites, preferably using HTML or CSS.
 I think being good at both these things is a requirement of someone perceiving themselves as techsavvy PhD student.